Djkawada/HyperOS_Debloat_GUI/README.md

 Even if you use the executable (.exe) version, certain prerequisites related to connecting to your phone are still necessary:

 1.  **ADB (Android Debug Bridge) installed and in PATH:** ADB must be installed on your computer and its location added to your system's PATH environment variable.
+    * Download My Other tool to check and Install the latest ADB to your Path at : https://github.com/Djkawada/ADB-Path-Checker-Installer
+OR
     * Download the latest [SDK Platform-Tools for Windows](https://developer.android.com/tools/releases/platform-tools).
     * Extract the downloaded zip file to a stable location (e.g., `C:\platform-tools`).
     * **Add the `platform-tools` folder path to your system's PATH:**